Parent Focus: Four Ways Benefits Support Work

 Read more about asset-building strategies.

-This applies to Medi-Cal through A&D FPL, the Working Disabled Program, and ABD–MN, as well as Medicare Savings Programs (MSPs).
-If you've been denied Medi-Cal or an MSP because you had too much in assets, try applying again.
+On January 1, 2024, Medi-Cal resource limits were completely removed.
+This applies to Medi-Cal through A&D FPL, the Working Disabled Program (WDP), and ABD–MN, as well as Medicare Savings Programs (MSPs).
+If you've been denied Medi-Cal or an MSP because you had too much in resources, try applying again.

 Learn more